LevBernstein/steamapi/README.md

 With some abstraction, Pythonic classes and ~~magic~~ tricks.
 Essentially, I use [*requests*](//github.com/kennethreitz/requests) for the actual communication, a few converter classes for parsing the output and making it a proper object, and some well-timed caching to make sure lazy-initialization doesn't get you down.

 ## How do I use this?
-Clone the repository & run `python setup.py develop`.
-(Or [download](/smiley/steamapi/archive/master.zip) it & run `python setup.py install`, which copies the code to your local Python packages folder)
+Clone the repository & run `python setup.py develop`, or download it & run `python setup.py install`, which copies the code to your local Python packages folder.

 Then, you can use it like this:
 ```python